You’ve been cooped up all winter — now is the time to enjoy being outdoors again.

 Your choices for libations include the following:

 These baristas bring the same attention to detail they have for their lattes to a cocktail.
-Try a classic, such as the old fashioned, or jazz it up with coffee and tea.
-They also have an eclectic wine selection and a stout inspired by Mexican hot chocolate and Dutch chocolate coffee.
+Try a classic, such as the old fashioned or the Bloody Maria.
+Or jazz up your cocktail with coffee, like the Cafe Rican which has Noire rum, peach bitters, simple syrup and iced cold brew.

 Griffin Pub and Grill